• Blog

 Vitamin B12 is water-soluble, and it is rare to be found in vegetables.
 Thankfully, Spirulina is rich in cobalamin or so-called vitamin B12.

 If humans lack Cobalamin in their bodies, they can feel fatigued.
-The mental illnesses can develop, such as schizophrenia.
+Mental illnesses can develop, such as schizophrenia.

 According to Jack Joseph Challem, the author of Spirulina: What it Is…the Health Benefits it Can Give You, pantothenic acid is a stress vitamin.
 When the body lacks this vitamin, fatigue, infections, and degenerative diseases like arthritis and rheumatism could occur.